 Not surprisingly, a mycoprotein website lists a very low estimated risk of adverse reactions and says the "only side effect" that may occur in some people is flatulence, similar to that from other high-firber foods.

 What about the health claims?

-Several studies, most from the early 1990s, suggest that mycoprotein may have positive effects on cholesterol, blood sugar and satiety.
-But they were small, short and often flawed.
-The only recent study, a small company-funded one in 2010, suggested a link between mycoprotein and improved cholesterol—but this study had problems, too.
+Several studies, most from the early 1990s, suggest that mycoprotein may have positive effects on cholesterol, blood sugar, and satiety.
+But they were small, short, and often flawed.
+Among the more recent studies, a small company-funded one in 2010 suggested a link between mycoprotein and improved cholesterol—but this study had problems, too.
+Another study, in 2016, reported that mycoprotein (about 5 ounces in a single test meal) decreased calorie intake three hours later, compared to a chicken meal, and also lowered blood insulin levels in a small sample of overweight people, but the long-term effects were not evaluated.
 The potential health benefits may be due to the specific types of fiber in mycoprotein (beta-glucans and chitin).

 Bottom line: There are other meat alternatives, including those made from soy, that don’t carry the risk of serious adverse reactions that have been reported from Quorn, unless, of course, you’re allergic to soy or their other ingredients.
 Keep in mind that all processed meat substitutes, including Quorn, tend to be high in sodium and sometimes saturated fat from added cheese and other ingredients.

 Originally published May 2011; updated December 5, 2017.